moliver28/research-handbook/content/handbook/solutions-architects/sa-manager/_index.md

 ## Managing the Team

+### Operating Rhythm

-As a SA manager, the following is a summary of the operating rhythum when managing the team
+As a SA manager, the following is a summary of the operating rhythm when managing the team.

 #### Weekly